Rolimukz/CybersecurityAwarenessBot_SA/README.md

 ## How to Run It

-You need Visual Studio 2022 and .NET 8.0.
+You need Visual Studio 2026

 1. Open the project in Visual Studio
 2. Put your voice file (Recording005.wav) in the project folder if you want the greeting to play